Tom and Kathy Carrigan, Owners

 Q: There are several suppliers of Miscanthus Giganteus, why should I buy from Lacy Creek Growers?

 A: There are 3 main types of starter plants of Miscanthus Giganteus.
-We sell what we believe to be the best form (See below).
+We sell what we believe to be a good form of starter plant.(See below).
 We harvest our roots and hand inspect and pack them.
 We do our best to give you the service and knowledge you need to succeed.

 << Back to Top of Page